pd-fkie/exim-fuzzer/blog-post.md

   < 200 Okay
   ```
 - What could be a sensible way to mutate this message?
+- And do we just want to fuzz the message parser or could there be mutations that exercise the application logic on a higher level?
     - Perhaps we could replace the numbers in the command with other numbers
       like `-1`, `127`, `4294967295`, etc.
     - or we could replace the `PORT` command with something else
     - or we could try if `PORT` takes other arguments by inserting more text separated by spaces
-- Either way, we need meaningful text-based mutations and an input representation that enables them
+- Either way, our fuzzer needs meaningful text-based mutations and an input representation that enables them
 - Our approach was to represent individual messages of a protocol as a stream of tokens, i.e. a `TokenStream`
 - Where a `Token` is either a number, whitespace or normal text
 - The message above is parsed as
   ```
   Text("PORT"), Whitespace(" "), Number("192"), Text(","), Number("168"), [...], Whitespace("\r\n")
   ```
-- This enables mutators to have some sense of "awareness", i.e. the ability to operate on entire meaningful, semantic units of a message
+- This enables mutators to have some sense of "awareness", i.e. the ability to operate on entire meaningful, semantic units of text
     - We can mutate the individual numbers of the PORT command
     - We can mutate the command in isolation
     - We can duplicate/delete/crossover entire arguments to commands